-A professional employment organization (PEO) is a service provider that enters into a co-employment relationship with an employer to provide domestic HR services.
+A professional employment organization (PEO) is a service provider that handles HR services on behalf of an employer through a co-employment relationship.

 What does a PEO offer?